Man Accused Of Throwing 5-Year-Old Over Mall Of America Balcony Was ‘Looking For Someone To Kill’

 “That a child, with his mother, at a safe public area like a mall, could be violently attacked for no reason is chilling for everyone.
 Our victim advocates are working with the family during this very difficult time for them.
 We charged Mr. Aranda with the most severe crime that the evidence allowed.”

-Aranda has a history of misdemeanor convictions and had even been banned from the mall at one point.
+Aranda has a history of misdemeanor convictions, and had even been banned from the mall at one point.
 However, he was not banned when he threw the boy from the balcony.

-Aranda was arrested at the mall in July 2015 after throwing an object from the third level and resisting arrest, the Tribune reported.
+Aranda was arrested at the mall in July of 2015 after reportedly throwing an object from the third level and then resisting arrest, the Duluth News Tribune detailed.

 The following October, he harassed a woman in a restaurant, violating a no-trespass order.
 When management became involved with the incident, he reportedly threw water and tea at the woman.
-Police arrested Aranda and charged him with six misdemeanor charges.
+Police arrested Aranda, and pressed forward with six misdemeanor charges.

-Bloomington Police Chief Jeffrey Potts said in a press conference Saturday that some of Aranda’s previous cases were handled through a mental health court, but he did not specify which ones.
+Bloomington Police Chief Jeffrey Potts said in a press conference on Saturday that some of Aranda’s previous cases were handled through a mental health court, but he did not specify which ones.